spindriftgroup/aws-s3/README.md

 | accessKeyId | optional | String | -- | Valid AWS access key |
 | secretAccessKey | optional | String | -- | Valid AWS secret access key |

+For uploads:
+As above for downloads except the alternative from/to properties are reversed (from = local source, to = target key)

 Example Configuration
 =====================